Today's Articles

 *The industrial town of Pullman, Illinois, began on this date in 1880.
 Pullman was an urban town in Chicago where African American Pullman Porters lived.

 This town was the brainchild of George M. Pullman, President of Pullman's Palace Car Company.
-He developed a model community, a total environment superior to that available to the working class after Reconstruction.
-By so doing, he hoped to avoid strikes, attract the most skilled workers, and attain greater productivity due to the better health, environment, and spirit of his employees and the community of Pullman.
-As the Industrial Revolution began and the onset of the Great Migration, Pullman realized the necessity of having accessibility to the big city markets and railroad connections throughout the entire country.
+He developed a model community, a total environment superior to that available to the working class after the Reconstruction era.
+By doing so, he hoped to avoid strikes, attract the most skilled workers, and achieve greater productivity due to the improved health, environment, and morale of his employees and the community of Pullman.
+As the Industrial Revolution began and the Great Migration took hold, Pullman recognized the necessity of having access to the big city markets and railroad connections throughout the entire country.

-This project was one of the first applications of industrial technology and mass production in constructing a large-scale housing development.
+This project was one of the first applications of industrial technology and mass production in the construction of a large-scale housing development.
 The town of over 1,000 homes and public buildings was completed by 1884.
-Each dwelling had gas and water, access to complete sanitary facilities, and abundant sunlight and fresh air.
+Each dwelling had access to gas and water, complete sanitary facilities, and ample sunlight and fresh air.
 Front and back yards provided personal green space, while parks and open lands provided larger, shared ones.
 Maintenance of the residences was included in the rental prices, as was daily garbage pickup.

 Pullman was voted the world's most perfect town at the Prague International Hygienic and Pharmaceutical Exposition of 1896, yet the town’s misfortune came during the depression that followed the Panic of 1893.
 When demand for Pullman cars slackened, the Pullman company laid off hundreds of workers and switched many more to pay-per-piece work.
-This work, while paying more per hour, reduced total worker income.
+This work, although paying more per hour, resulted in a reduction of total worker income.
 Despite these cutbacks, the Company did not reduce rents for those living in Pullman.

 The Pullman Strike began in 1894 and lasted for two months, eventually leading to intervention by the US government and military.
 The Strike Commission, set up in 1894, ruled that the aesthetic features admired by visitors had little monetary value for employees.
-Today, Pullman is a strong, historic community focused on preserving its heritage.
+Today, Pullman is a vibrant, historic community dedicated to preserving its heritage.

 New Poem Each Day